tapglue/snaasSdk-iOS/README.md

 To start using the Tapglue API you need an `APP_TOKEN`.
 Visit our [Dashboard](https://beta.tapglue.com) and login with the credentials you have received from us.
 If you don't have a Tapglue account yet, please [get in touch](mailto:contact@tapglue.com).
 Check our [API documentation](http://developers.tapglue.com/docs) for more details.

+## Swift Sample App

+Bevore diving into the specifics of our SDK we recommend to check out the [Sample app](https://github.com/tapglue/ios_sample).
+It covers most of the concepts in our SDK and is a great template to use.

 # Installing the SDK

 This page will help you get started with Tapglue on iOS step by step guide.